Talithia Williams: Career and Research

 Williams has developed statistical models focused on understanding the structure of spatiotemporal data, with environmental applications.
 She has partnered with the World Health Organization in developing a cataract model used to predict the cataract surgical rate for countries in Africa.

-Williams was a host of the six part PBS series NOVA Wonders in April 2018.
+Williams was a host of two PBS series; (1) Six-part NOVA Wonders in April 2018, and (2) five-part NOVA Universe Revealed in November 2021.
 She is the author of the book Power in Numbers: The Rebel Women of Mathematics (Race Point Publishing, 2018).
-Williams was the narrator for the five-part PBS series NOVA Universe Revealed in November 2021.

-TED talk
+TED Talk

-In 2014, Williams gave a highly viewed TED talk titled "Own Your Body's Data", discussing the potential insights to be gained from collecting personal health data.